karl-zylinski/odin-handle-map/README.md

 ## Which variant should I use?

-Below I give an overview of the three variants in this repository.
-They are in order of how complicated they are.
+I've written a blog post that gives an overview of this repository: https://zylinski.se/posts/handle-based-maps-three-implementations/

+Below I give short summaries of what each variant does.

 If you are unsure of which to start with, then I recommend Variant 2, with a big "upper limit".